wpwupingwp/novowrap/README.md

 Please submit your questions in the [Issue](https://github.com/wpwupingwp/novowrap/issues) page :smiley:

-* Q: I can't see the full UI, some part was hided.
+* Q: I can't see the full UI, some part was missing.

   A: Please try to drag the corner of the window to enlarge it.
-We got report that some users in MacOS have this issue.
+We got reports that some users in MacOS have this issue.

 * Q: I got error message that the program failed to install perl/BLAST/NOVOPlasty.

-  A: Uncommonly, users in specific area have connection issue for those website.
+  A: Uncommonly, users in specific area have connection issue for those websites.
 Users have to manually download packages and install (see [Software](#software) for the download links).

   For Windows users, please download and unpack files into